Call Us for a Consultation

 You can easily become overwhelmed by the workers’ compensation process when you are dealing with an injury or illness.
 Instead of taking the risk that you may make a mistake when filing your paperwork or miss a deadline, you should contact a workers comp attorney who has experience with filing workers’ compensation claims in South Carolina.

-Jebaily Law Firm, P.A., can make sure your claim is properly and timely filed.
+Jebaily Law Firm can make sure your claim is properly and timely filed.
 We can also represent you throughout the process, including seeking to resolve your workers’ compensation dispute through a mediated settlement or, if needed, through a hearing.

 We are highly skilled negotiators and litigators who will be driven by one goal: Doing everything we can to seek the full amount of workers’ compensation benefits you deserve.